 2) The SPL required.
 This is how loud you want the sound to be at the distance specified.
 Some general levels are:

 - 95-110dB for heavy music

 3) The speaker sensitivity.
 This is not an indicator of how sensitive the main (human) speaker is, but rather a measurement of the sensitivity of the loudspeaker.
-It should be available in the specifications for the loudspeaker.
+It should be available in the specifications for the loudspeaker (see Understanding Speaker Sensitivity for more info).
 It is normally stated as the SPL measured 1 metre in front of the speaker with 1 watt of power driving the speaker.
 Hence the specification will read something like:

 4) Amplifier headroom.
 This is an allowance for the amplifier to cope with peaks without distortion.
+This is only necessary when running an amplifier at close to full power (if not, enter 0dB).
 Note that for every 3dB allowance, the power requirement doubles.

 For those who need to know, the formulas used for these calculations are: